GrabAds Platform

 The problem with reporting

-The immediate users were Grab's internal ops team, though the platform was being designed with a longer horizon in mind: eventually, external advertisers would run campaigns themselves.
+The ops team tracked campaign performance across Excel, Tableau, and a set of internal tools.
+There was no unified view: reports were assembled by hand and delivered as PDFs, with the delays, version confusion, and coordination overhead that implies.
+The immediate users were Grab's internal ops team, but the platform was designed with a longer horizon in mind: eventually, external advertisers would run campaigns themselves.

-I came into this project with no prior AdTech experience.
-The domain complexity turned out to be less of a barrier than expected.
+I came in with no prior AdTech experience.
+It mattered less than expected.
 At the product level, the problem was familiar: a workflow that had grown organically across too many tools, with no designed experience holding it together.

 Key decisions